Cruise passengers test positive for Covid-19 in Italy - KION546

 “Our protocol is working, if not on board those two people would still be freely circulating,” said MSC spokesperson Michele Curatolo.

-The company has a contigency plan for each port of call, added Cuartolo, which meant that a “protective transfer was immediately activated” for the two passengers who tested positive.
+The company has a contingency plan for each port of call, added Cuartolo, which meant that a “protective transfer was immediately activated” for the two passengers who tested positive.

 Luca Biondolillo, chief communications officer of MSC Cruise, said that three of the company’s vessels are currently at sea, a number due increase to eight by August.